Semi-classical limit of an attractive Fermi gas in one or two dimensions: Introduction

 In \cite{lewin_semi-classical_2019}, the result of \cite{fournais_semi-classical_2018} have been generalized to a positive temperature setting and for several scalings.
 In particular, for repulsive interactions of the form

 when $\beta<1/d$, contrary to the mean-field regime, in the limit, the interactions are local, and for $\beta >1/d$, there are no interactions in the limit because of the Pauli principle.
 We want to study a similar limit with $d\beta < 1$ in order to recover interactions in the limit.
-However, we take attractive interactions, that is
+However, we take attractive interactions\footnote{With a generalization in Sections \ref{subsection_non_attractive} and \ref{section5}.}, that is

 From a mathematical point of view, the interest of the problem comes mainly of the inability to use -- at least directly -- some standard methods for repulsive potentials (Onsager lemma, throwing positive terms away).
 However, this attractive potential is not just a mathematical curiosity, as attractive interactions have been constructed experimentally for a 1D Fermi gas using Feshbach resonance \cite{kafle_low_2025}.
 In this experiment, the fermions have a spin $1/2$, but in our model the spin only changes the constants in the Thomas-Fermi energy functional, and not the qualitative results.